zzzprojects/learn-orm/tutorials/csharp-tutorial/regular-expressions.md

 # Regular Expressions

-Regular expressions are a powerful tool for text processing and allow searching matches by a pattern.
+Regular expressions are powerful tools for text processing and allow searching matches by a pattern.
 Regular expressions make text processing easier and more accurate, such as,

  - Extracting some resources from texts
  - Searching for phone numbers